cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 #### Section 3.
 Gate-Level vs RTL Design (two paragraphs)

- - Paragraph 1: Analyzing the Gate-Level Counter
+ - Paragraph 1: Analyzing the Gate-Level Counter and Note Player
     + Include a sentence referencing the critical path of your GL counter
     + Discuss the delay of the various components along the critical path (you must mention clock-to-q and setup time)
     + Explain why the GL counter and GL note players do not meet timing and do not have any dedicated logic registers

- - Paragraph 2: Analyzing the RTL Counter
+ - Paragraph 2: Analyzing the RTL Counter and Note Player
     + Include a sentence referencing your technology map screenshot
     + Discuss how the various Verilog constructs turn into specific low-level hardware in the FPGA
-    + Discuss whether or not the number of dedicated logic registers in the GL counter and GL note player as expected
+    + Discuss whether or not the number of dedicated logic registers in the RTL counter and RTL note player as expected
     + Be specific and count registers in your Verilog and argue why the number of dedicated logic registers is correct in both the counter and the note player